rehive/drf-extra/README.md

 ### Schema generation

-Use `drf-spectacular` to generate Open API schemas that match the Rehive eveloped request response format as defined by the `drf-rehive-extras` views/serializers.
+This library allows you to use `drf-spectacular` to generate Open API schemas that match the Rehive eveloped request/response format as defined by the `drf-rehive-extras` views/serializers.

 To use schema generation, install `drf-spectacular` (in addition to `drf-rehive-extras` as described above):